nest/nest-simulator/doc/installation/index.rst

    .. tab:: Conda (Linux/macOS)

        1. Create your conda environment and install NEST.
+Please refer to our :doc:`conda_guidelines`.
 We recommend that you **create a dedicated environment for NEST**, which should ensure there are no conflicts with previously installed packages.